SuchetanChanda/hackodisha-blood-compass/README.md

    ```
 5. Navigate to `http://localhost:8000` to view the API.

-## Frontend (React with Vite & FastN) ⚛️
+## Frontend (React with Vite & Fastn) ⚛️

-The frontend is built using React, Vite and FastN, providing fast development and hot module replacement for efficient code changes.
+The frontend is built using React, Vite and Fastn, providing fast development and hot module replacement for efficient code changes.
 The frontend offers a user-friendly interface to interact with the API provided by the Django backend.

 ### Setting Up the Vite Server 🛠️